FarronF/limerick-council-meetings/meetings/2015/09/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 20th July 2015.md

 Members supported the motion and requested that Irish Rail be asked to remove the

-refuse deposited along this section of the rail track.--- 12
+refuse deposited along this section of the rail track.
+---
+12

 21.